daormar/debasher/doc/design_doc_webui.md

 - **shared directory** (directorio compartido): a directory declared at module level, which every process that names it resolves to the same absolute path.
-- **command line option** (opción de línea de comandos): an option whose value the user gives when the program is run (`ProgramOption.commandLine`), rather than a value fixed in the program.
+- **command line option** (opción de línea de comandos): an option whose value the user gives when the program is run (`ProgramOption.commandLine`), and which takes it from nowhere else: the engine refuses a process that defines it with a value of its own.
 - **program options** (opciones del programa): the values given to the command line options for the next run (`Program.programOptions`), keyed by label.
 - **edge, connection** (arista, conexión): a link from an output option of one